rya-sge/http-infra/README.md

 You are able to explain how you have implemented the solution and walk us through the configuration and the code.

-You have documented your configuration in your report.
-​---
 ---